VitaHEX-Games/HexFlow-Launcher/README.md

 #### Can I change a core for RetroArch?
 The cores have been set by system and cannot be changed on a game-by-game basis at the moment.

-To change the core for an entire system, search for "Retroarch Cores" in the file below and edit accordingly.
+To change the core for an entire system, search for "Retroarch Cores" in the file below and edit the core file names accordingly.

     ux0:/app/RETROFLOW/index.lua